Everything You Need To Know About Wing Walking On A Plane

-After a lunch break, where you should eat something, but probably not a bloody rare elk burger and a bowl of clam chowder like I did, you continue the training, but with the safety line attached.
-The safety line is a braided cable attached to one of the cross bars of the wings.
+After a lunch break, you continue the training, but with the safety line attached.
+This “lifeline” is a braided cable attached to one of the cross bars of the wings.
 It’s clipped to the waist harness you wear and provides a back-up option in case you fall.

 So what was wing walking actually like?
 If you haven’t already read it, go check out That Time I Walked On The Wing Of A Moving Plane.

 The idea of risk and safety is all relative.
-I know it’s not a straightforward answer, but while I don’t consider myself an adrenaline junkie or a huge risk-taker.
-I evaluate the risk involved in most things I do, and while it’s possible that I could slip and off and dangle off a cable from an old 1940s era biplane, I considered it a low probability as long as I followed the training instructions and gave it my complete focus.
+I know it’s not a straightforward answer, but I don’t consider myself an adrenaline junkie or a huge risk-taker.
+Risks evaluations are involved in most things I do, and while it’s possible that I could slip and off and dangle on a cable from an old 1940s era biplane, I considered it a low probability as long as I followed the training instructions and gave it my complete focus.

 I feel safe climbing around a jungle gym and this is basically the same thing, but the idea that you are doing it in the air with some wind makes it more daunting that it is really is.
 I’m not trying to downplay it, but I really think that it’s 90% mental and 10% physical.
 As long as you can do it on the ground, you can do it in the air.
 It’s merely the idea of it that keeps most people from entertaining the possibility of doing something like this.
 I honestly find so many other things we do in our day to day lives much more of a risk than something like this.

 So, be brave, embrace the curiosities of life, and consider putting this on your Bucket List.